AutoxingTech/axbot_restbook/docs/guides/first_move.md

 # Start Moving

-To move the robot, two prerequisites are required:
+To move the robot, two prerequisites must be met:

-1. A map must be set
+1. A map must be set.
-2. An initial pose must be given
+2. An initial pose must be given.

 ## Setting a Map

-One can use [RobotAdmin](./robot_admin.md) website to set a map on which the robot resides.
+You can use the [RobotAdmin](./robot_admin.md) website to set the map where the robot is located.

 ![](./2022-03-17-17-21-44.png)

-Or use [Map List API](../reference/maps.md#map-list)，to find and map id.
+Alternatively, use the [Map List API](../reference/maps.md#map-list) to find a map ID.
-And use `POST /chassis/current-map` to set the map as current map.
+Then, use `POST /chassis/current-map` to set it as the current map.

 ```bash
 curl -X POST \